Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 How to Create a Resume for your first job

-Here is an example of a sample resume for a prospective job-seeker who is just starting out:
+Here’s an example of a sample resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Contact number and email address.
-LinkedIn profile
+Contact Information: Number, email address, LinkedIn profile

 Education:

-- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021
+- BA in Business Administration, XYZ University, Graduated May 2021

-- Relevant course: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for clients of various kinds
+- Assisted with market research and data analysis for various clients

-- Developed strong skills in Excel and PowerPoint
+- Developed strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Develop strong teamwork and interpersonal abilities
+- Achieved strong teamwork and communications abilities

 Skills: